Lukas-Stingl/nft-marketplace/README.md

 This project consists in an open platform where each user can mint his own NFT and expose it on a marketplace by making an offer or buying NFT from others.
 It includes:

 - A smart contract which represents a collection of NFTs by following the [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) standard
-- A smart contract which represents the NFT Marketplace and contains all the logic to make offers, fill offers...
+- A smart contract which represents the NFT Marketplace and contains all the logic to make offers, fill offers, the auction...
 - Tests built with JavaScripts to ensure smart contracts are accomplishing the expected functionalities
 - A React.js front-end application as a user interface